saltydk/matcharr/README.md

+### Matcharr
+Matcharr compares data from Sonarr/Radarr instances to libraries in Plex/Emby and fixes any mismatches created by the agents used.

 ### Current assumptions / limitations
 * Agents for movies are tmdb (Plex Movie can also use tmdb) and not imdb.
 * Agents for shows are tvdb which means no HAMA or tmdb.